 If you originally registered your company online through a company formation agent, such as Your Company Formations, it will be very easy to retrieve your WebFiling authentication code by logging into your customer area on your formation agent’s website (here is a link to our customer area) where you will be able to see your authentication code listed along with your other company details.
 You can also find out what your code is by contacting your formations agent directly by email or phone to request your code.

-Should your WebFiling authentication code have expired, then you will need to go to the Companies House WebFiling portal, where you will need to log in and request a replacement code in the same way that has been described in the steps listed above.
+have expired, then you will need to go to the Companies House WebFiling portal, where you will need to log in and request a replacement code in the same way that has been described in the steps listed above.

 What is the Companies House WebFiling Authentication Code?